KanwalShehzadi98-ux/Crud-Practice-Rough-Firebase/README.md

 4. Then we get the data using getDocs(ref) function
 5. Then for Adding users we used firebase method addDoc(ref,{name:newName,age:Number(newAge)})
 6. Then for Updating the data updateDoc(newRef,newAgeBeingCalculated) is used while newRef = doc(db,"users,id)
+7. Then for deleting the data deleteDoc(newRef) is used while newRef = doc(db,"users,id)